By Carmen Stinson on Jan 10, 2019

 2 min read

 Corporate Travel is growing worldwide —destinations are many, some are in quiet, easy towns or cities, others are in conflict areas or where travelers might be exposed to danger.
-In the latter is where a good corporate travel agent and corporate travel policy come in place because it is better to have a contingency plan in the case an emergency arises.
+In the latter is where a good corporate travel agency and corporate travel policy come in place while travel planning because it is better to have a contingency plan in the case an emergency arises.